go-pkgz/fileutils/README.md

 - `IsFile` & `IsDir` checks if file/directory exits
 - `CopyFile` copies a file from source to destination
-- `CopyDir` copies all files recursively in source directory to destination directory
+- `CopyDir` copies all files recursively from the source to destination directory
 - `ListFiles` returns sorted slice of file paths in directory

 ## Install and update